As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 New Mexico shines in its variety of minerals.
 You can find gold, diamond, garnet, chalcedony, malachite, azurite, carnelian, gypsum, silver, goethite, topaz, copper minerals, apatite, or even rare minerals such as villiaumite, mica minerals, and many others.

-You can find gold in New Mexico in places such as White Oaks, in the area of mines and deposits, in southeastern New Mexico.
-Some other popular locations where you might find gold in New Mexico are the areas around Moreno Creek, or Ute Creek, northeastern New Mexico.
+You can find gold in New Mexico in places such as White Oaks, mines, and deposits in southeastern New Mexico.
+Some other popular locations where you might find gold in New Mexico are the areas around Moreno Creek or Ute Creek, northeastern New Mexico.

 True diamond gemstones are quite hard to find in New Mexico, especially due to the confusion of Pecos diamonds, which are double-terminated quartz crystals.